Newborn Hypoglycemia and Breastfeeding

 - Weakness and fatigue.

-- Signs and symptoms of hypoglycaemia may include restlessness.
+- Signs and symptoms of hypoglycemia may include restlessness.

 - Fast and irregular breathing.